pranavpn40/AnsibleforAWS/README.md

 1. Authentication

-First, create an IAM user
-Put the access key and secret key in .bashrc file
+  First, create an IAM user Put the access key and secret key in .bashrc file vim .bashrc

-vim .bashrc

   source .bashrc

-After that authentication is done
-Then logout and login
+After that authentication is done Then logout and login
+2. create dairectory

  mkdir aws
  cd aws

+3. Create a file  and create playbook

  vim test-aws.yml
  ansible-playbook test-aws.yml

 At the time of running this playbook, we can get the error message because some libraries to access different resources like AWS.